| Sonic the Comic

 Sonic the Comic (STC) was a Sega and Sonic the Hedgehog-themed comic published by Fleetway Editions in the United Kingdom.
 Beginning at the height of Sega's popularity in 1993, it continued fortnightly until early 2002, spanning 223 editions and a number of specials.

-Sonic the Comic is an entirely separate publication from the ongoing Archie comics series, which began in the US just two months after STC.
+Sonic the Comic is an entirely separate publication from the Archie comics series.

 Sonic the Comic debuted in May 1993 under the guise as the "UK's official Sega comic", capitalising primarily on the success of the Sega Mega Drive, Sonic the Hedgehog (and its sequels), and the vibrant Sega culture that had swept across the UK at the time.
 It was originally priced at 95p, with the price rising to £1.35 before the final issue.